EBR middle and high schools to adjust start and end times to make up lost time

 "I do know at some point we have to make that time up, I just don't know how we'll go about doing it," Lanus said before the meeting.

-The board ended up passing a motion to add 5 minutes to the beginning of school days and 7 minutes to the end school days, but not without criticism; Patrick Martin called the idea "fictitious learning.”
+The board ended up passing a motion to push back 5 minutes at the beginning of school days and add 7 minutes to the end school days, but not without criticism; Patrick Martin called the idea "fictitious learning.”
 Beginning September 11, school begins at 7:05 a.m. and ends at 2:27 p.m. for all middle schools and high schools.

 School board members discussed two options.
 One would extend the fall semester by two days; the other adds 13 minutes to both high school and middle school.
 Both options also change two teacher days into full work days, and would allow students to regain more than 1,000 minutes of class time.